riboflavin/test-framer-sync/compare/krisp-vs-fireflies-ai.md

 * Ease-of-use: does it have a simple, intuitive setup that works for non-technical users?
 * In-person meeting support: can it transcribe audio from live recordings or uploaded files, not just virtual calls?
 * Security and privacy: how is customer data handled on the platform?
 * Integrations: can it connect with your existing stack, like HubSpot, Notion, or Slack?
-• Functionality: does it go beyond transcriptions and actually help you take action?
+* Functionality: does it go beyond transcriptions and actually help you take action?
-• Languages: can it transcribe and summarize meetings in different languages?
+* Languages: can it transcribe and summarize meetings in different languages?
-• Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meeitngs?
+* Desktop and mobile apps: can you access it on Windows, Mac, iOS, and Android for on-the-go meetings?
-• Recordings: is there support for saving and playing back audio and video recordings of meetings?
+* Recordings: is there support for saving and playing back audio and video recordings of meetings?
 ## Evaluating Krisp and Fireflies.ai
 Krisp:
 - Pros: Excellent noise cancellation, platform-agnostic, unlimited transcription, generous free plan.
 - Cons: Free plan limits, concise summaries, no real-time collab, can tax system resources.

 Fireflies.ai:
 - Pros: Wide compatibility, detailed summaries, feature-rich, easy setup.
 - Cons: Free plan limits, transcription accuracy, cluttered UI, lots of email notifications.
-In general, users say that Krisp: - Excellent noise cancellation for both microphone and speaker audio​ddiy.co .
-- Platform-agnostic – use with any meeting software, even phone calls​ddiy.co .
-- Unlimited transcription on all plans (no minute caps)​ddiy.co .
-- Generous free plan (includes noise reduction and a couple summaries/day)​ddiy.co .
-- Custom vocabulary improves accuracy for industry terms​ddiy.co
-..
-However, they also say: - Free plan limits: 60 min/day noise removal, 2 summaries/day​ddiy.co
-.
-- Summaries are concise but not as in-depth as some competitors’ (geared toward quick recap).
-- No real-time collab or multi-user features – it’s a personal tool (teams would each use their own instance).
-- Can tax system resources during long meetings (CPU usage for AI processing)..
-In general, users say that Fireflies.ai: - Wide compatibility – works with Zoom, Teams, Meet, etc. via bot​reddit.com .
-- Detailed summaries & action items emailed after each meeting​g2.com .
-- Feature-rich (keywords, sentiment, task assignments) for deeper insights​reddit.com .
-- Easy setup; “just invite the bot and it works” feedback from users​g2.com
-..
-However, they also say: - Free plan limits (few monthly minutes, storage 0.8k min) encourage upgrade​reddit.com .
-- Transcription ~90% accurate, some errors with accents or jargon​reddit.com .
-- UI can feel cluttered due to many features, slight learning curve​reddit.com .
-- Lots of email notifications (every meeting by default) – can overwhelm heavy meeting users​g2.com ..
 | Feature                           | Krisp               | Fireflies.ai        |
 |-----------------------------------|---------------------|---------------------|
 | Trial/Free Plan                   | ✅ Free plan        | ✅ Free plan (limited) |